When you use Traffic Director to handle your application networking, consider the following two primary components:

 Run the CSDS client.
-This generates a JSON file containing the configuration that is sent to the Traffic Director client.
+This generates a JSON file that contains the configuration that is sent to the Traffic Director client.

 You should see output similar to the following:

-These are the xDS configuration status values that you might see:
+The following table lists the xDS configuration status values that you might see.

 Visualization and monitoring

 The CSDS client open source tool has additional features that you might want to use, such as visualization and continued monitoring.
-The README file in the open source repository has more information about these features.
+For more information about these features, see the README file in the open source repository.

 rpc error: code = NotFound desc = Requested entity was not found.